 I think the two things that stood out to me most were:

-–50% of teens will be in some sort of vehicle accident by the time they graduate high school.
+–50% of teens will be in some sort of vehicle accident needing the help of a lawyer by the time they graduate high school.

 –Car crashes are the number 1 killer of Americans age 3 to 25.
 The crash rate of teens is three times higher than any other age group.